Words English Speakers Say WRONG!

 Some English words are hard to pronounce!
-So much so that native speakers say them wrong too!
-Although you might think native speakers are perfect, we're not!
-(See my EPIC lifelong pronunciation fail in this lesson!) 😅
+So much so that native speakers sometimes pronounce them wrong too!
+Although you might think native speakers are “perfect”, we’re not!
+(See my EPIC, lifelong pronunciation fail in this lesson!)

 Perfect pronunciation doesn’t exist & our idea of what is “right” and what is “wrong” is biased anyway!